Bachelor's Degree in Life Sciences

 - Oral presentations

-- Work on written documents and videos
+- Work with written documents and videos

 - Editorial work